zonayedpca/500Taka-scam-bomber/README.md

 ```

 ### What it does?
-It simple fill-up all the fields and keep submitting one after other...
+It simply fill-up all the fields and keep submitting one after other...
 That's it...
 It would be more helpful if we can somehow make the criminals more confused with real looking fake data.
 I couldn't make it as I don't have enough time at my hand.
 I will appreciate if you can do that.